 While it would be nice and easy to box up the right bank as "Merlot" and left bank as "Cab," Bordeaux is always a blend and delicious exceptions abound on both banks.
 To add to the intimidation factor, Bordeaux's wines are subject to a cumbersome classification system.
 Originally intended to delineate the best Bordeaux for the 1855 International Exposition in Paris, Napoleon III asked brokers to pick the top Medoc wines to showcase at the fair.
 These wines were categorized by quality and price from 61 chateaus (60 from the Medoc, and Chateau Haut-Brion from Graves) and today the classification still stands, but in the company of several other regionally-driven classification systems.

 Navigating Bordeaux's Wine Classification System

 Bordeaux's glamorous wine reputation took extensive root with the Classification of 1855 and has reached forward to enjoy an exceptional modern-day following based on winemaking techniques that have revolutionized with the times and terroir that has stood the test of time.
 Bordeaux's stature has been built on the famous names of Margaux, Latour, Lafite-Rothschild, Haut-Brion, and Mouton-Rothschild, these high-end, heavy-hitting wines referred to as First Growths have maintained a high-dollar, high-profile following for decades.
 However, these First Growths only represent a tiny fraction of the wine produced and enjoyed from Bordeaux.
-Though the prestigious First Growths sell in the $1000+ per bottle range, the majority of Bordeaux's wine offerings sell for considerably less, in the $10-30 tier, with affordable options available worldwide.
+Though the prestigious First Growths sell in the $1000+ per bottle range, the majority of Bordeaux's wine offerings sell for considerably less, in the $10 to $30 tier, with affordable options available worldwide.
 These less expensive wines from Bordeaux are often termed "petit chateau."

 The 1855 Classification